TRIP PLANNING GUIDE (or Herding Cats in seven easy steps)

 Phone: (284) 495-5235 Fax: (284) 495-5755

 Fifth: About 5 - 10 days before your scheduled dates start thinking about an initial stocking of the villa with food and refreshments.
-We highly recommend arranging your initial food and beverage order with Buck's in Yacht Harbour.
+We highly recommend arranging your initial food and beverage order with Buck's Groceries.
 Phone: (284) 495 5423 or Email at email@example.com - The store is open 7 days a week Monday to Saturday 7:00 am - 7:50 pm; Sundays 7:00 am - 6:50 pm Bucks will deliver to the villa and unpack and place perishable items in the fridge.
-Please tell them in your email that you are staying at Adagio Villa at Mahoe Bay then also please email Leti - the manager at Mahoe Bay - at firstname.lastname@example.org to let her know that there will be a delivery coming.
-Island concierge can also look after your arrival supplies see: http://www.islandconciergevi.com/ .
+Please tell them in your email that you are staying at Adagio Villa at Mahoe Bay then also please email firstname.lastname@example.org to let them know that there will be a delivery coming.
+Island concierge can also look after your arrival supplies see: http://www.islandconciergevi.com/.

 Sixth: Two nights before: Packing suitcases – Locals and visitors to Virgin Gorda dress casually –people on the island are perfectly fine with casual Bermuda shorts and golf shirts or Tee shirts for dinner.
-There is a saying amongst frequent travelers to the Caribbean “pack half as much clothes and take twice as much money”.
-There is a nice clothing store at the North end of the island (Leverick Bay) called Pussers which carries good quality clothing at somewhat reasonable prices in case you need something special. http://www.pussers.com/t-shop.aspx
+There is a saying among frequent travelers to the Caribbean “pack half as much clothes and take twice as much money”.
+There are also two nice clothing stores at the North end of the island (Leverick Bay) called Pussers and Arawak which carry good quality clothing at reasonable prices in case you need something special. http://www.pussers.com/t-shop.aspx

 Seventh: One day before phone for a taxi or limo to take you to the airport – bon voyage and enjoy.